canack/sobot/README.md

 - The application has a stable beta version.
 Errors that will occur will be on the selector codes.
 - For now it only has instagram and twitter support.
 - Saves screenshots for bug tracking
+- Username and password are used for first login only.
+Then it continues over the cookie.

 ## Usage/Examples